Rel-incode/CristianaSantos/index.md

 #### Privacy and Data Protection

 Gray, C., **Santos, C.**, Bielova, N., Toth, M., & Clifford, D. (2020).
 Dark Patterns and the Legal Requirements of Consent Banners: An Interaction Criticism Perspective.
-Accepted at HCI2021 ArXiv, abs/2009.10194.
+Accepted at HCI2021 (ArXiv, abs/2009.10194).

+ **Santos C.**, Bielova N., & Matte C. (2020).
+Are cookie banners indeed compliant with the law?
+Deciphering EU legal requirements on consent and technical means to verify compliance of cookie banners, Technology and Regulation, 91-135. https://doi.org/10.26116/techreg.2020.009

-1. Fouad I., **Santos C.**, Kassar F. A., Bielova B., Calzavara S. (2020), On Compliance of Cookie Purposes with the Purpose Specification Principle.
+Fouad I., **Santos C.**, Kassar F. A., Bielova B., Calzavara S. (2020), On Compliance of Cookie Purposes with the Purpose Specification Principle.
 International Workshop on Privacy Engineering [IWPE](https://hal.inria.fr/hal-02567022)

-2. Matte C., **Santos C.**, Bielova N. (2020) Purposes in IAB Europe's TCF: which legal basis and how are they used by advertisers?
+Matte C., **Santos C.**, Bielova N. (2020) Purposes in IAB Europe's TCF: which legal basis and how are they used by advertisers?
 Annual Privacy Forum [APF](https://hal.inria.fr/hal-02566891)

-3.	**Santos C** Matte C., Bielova N. (2020) Are Dark Patterns Lawful?
+**Santos C** Matte C., Bielova N. (2020) Are Dark Patterns Lawful?
 Analysis of Dark Patterns applied to Cookie Banner Design and Consent Requirements, abstract accepted, European Privacy Law Scholars Conference [PLSC Europe](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/plsc-europe-2020)

-4. Matte C., Bielova N., **Santos C.** (2019).
+Matte C., Bielova N., **Santos C.** (2019).
 Do Cookie Banners Respect my Choice?
 Measuring Legal Compliance of Banners from IAB Europe's Transparency and Consent Framework, [IEEE Symposium on Security and Privacy](https://arxiv.org/abs/1911.09964).
 Impact: NOYB issued a complaint to the CNIL using our results and our browser extension.
 Selected media coverage: Lemonde.fr, Businessinsider.fr, Nextinpact.com

-5.	**Santos C.**, Matte C., Bielova N. (2019).
-A legal-technical approach to compliance with EU laws on cookies, 4th European Privacy Law Scholars Conference [PLSC Europe](https://www.ivir.nl/plsceurope2019/)

-6. Boniface C., Fouad I., Bielova N., Lauradoux C., **Santos C.** (2019), Security Analysis of Subject Access Request Procedures How to authenticate data subjects safely when they request for their data, Annual Privacy Forum [APF](https://hal.inria.fr/hal-02072302/document)
+Boniface C., Fouad I., Bielova N., Lauradoux C., **Santos C.** (2019), Security Analysis of Subject Access Request Procedures How to authenticate data subjects safely when they request for their data, Annual Privacy Forum [APF](https://hal.inria.fr/hal-02072302/document)

-7. Masseno M. D., **Santos C.** (2019).
+Masseno M. D., **Santos C.** (2019).
 Personalization and profiling of tourists in smart tourism destinations - a data protection perspective.
 International Journal of Information Systems and Tourism (IJIST)

-8. Masseno M.D., Santos, C. (2018), Between Footprints: Balancing Environmental Sustainability and Privacy in Smart Tourism Destinations (Special Article), United world Law Journal

-9. Masseno M.D., **Santos C.** (2018), Assuring Privacy and Data Protection within the Framework of Smart Tourism Destinations.
-In MediaLaws - Rivista di Diritto dei Media

-10. Masseno M.D., **Santos C.** (2018), Privacy and Data Protection Issues on Smart Tourism Destinations – A First Approach, in I. Chatzigiannakis et al. (Eds.).
-Intelligent Environments (IE, 2018)

-11. Bartolini C., **Santos C.**, Ullrich C., (2017), Property and the Cloud, Computer Law and Security Review [CLSR](https://doi.org/10.1016/j.clsr.2017.10.005)
+Bartolini C., **Santos C.**, Ullrich C., (2017), Property and the Cloud, Computer Law and Security Review [CLSR](https://doi.org/10.1016/j.clsr.2017.10.005)

-Submitted journal (under review) **Santos C.**, Bielova N., & Matte C. (2019).
-Are cookie banners indeed compliant with the law?
-Deciphering EU legal requirements on consent and technical means to verify compliance of cookie banners. [arXiv preprint] (https://arxiv.org/abs/1912.07144)

 #### Modeling legal information -- in the domains of data protection and consumer law